 8 Best Countryside Getaways in the U.S.

-Lush rolling hills, romantic vineyards, pastoral inns.
-As much as we love the hustle and bustle of cities, we can’t deny the draw of a peaceful getaway in nature.
-Here, our favorite countryside escapes, from Napa to New York.
+While we love the hustle and bustle of city life, we can’t deny the draw of a peaceful nature getaway among lush rolling hills, romantic vineyards, and pastoral inns nature.
+Check out our favorite countryside escapes from Napa to New York.

 Hasbrouck House, New York